deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/aa-working-w-vc-mvc-projects.md

 The author advice of this book is to avoid the templates and scaffolding and start with an empty project and add the folders, files and packages that you need.
 By doing so, you will learn more about how the Framework works, and you will have full control over your application contains

 ## Creating the Project
+When we create a new *MVC Framework* project, a dialog box is used to guide the user through a set of options.
+The purpose of this dialog box, is to provide a Basic assemblies and folders needed by the *MVC Framework* project.

 When you first create a new MVC Framework project, you have two basic starting points to choose from: the Empty template and the MVC template.

     >> MVC Framework project > Empty template > MVC template